What is the I-CAN?

 Practitioners, Allied Health, Direct Support Professional, Support Services, Family Members or anything one else interesting in learning how to administer a person centred support needs assessment tool.

-Professor Vivienne Riches, Senior Research Fellow, Psychologist
+Clinical Professor Vivienne Riches, Senior Research Fellow, Psychologist

 Laura Hogan, Leader Disability Access, Clinical Education & NDIS, Occupational Therapist